flutter/website/flutter-for-react-native/index.md

 {% endprettify %}

-In the example above, the constructor for the `CustomCard` class shows a Dart feature.
-In Dart, a parameter wrapped by curly braces `{ }` is a named optional parameter.
+In the previous example, the constructor for the `CustomCard` class uses Dart's curly brace syntax `{ }` to indicate named [optional parameters](https://www.dartlang.org/guides/language/language-tour#optional-parameters).

-To make these fields required, remove the curly braces from the constructor, or add `@required` to the constructor.
-The parameter names in the `CustomCard` class are required and the `// Usage` section in the example above shows their use.
+To require these fields, either remove the curly braces from the constructor, or add `@required` to the constructor.

-The following Android and iOS UI shows the reusable widgets in the Modular Widgets app.
+The following screenshots show an example of the reusable CustomCard class.

 |Android|iOS|
 |:---:|:--:|